 - On Babylon 5, a lot of mundanes dislike telepaths.
 Including a group who builds a virus to kill all telepaths.
 And the Telepath war is a major part of continuity.
 The Psi Corps Trilogy novels reveal that, when the existence of telepaths became public knowledge, many telepaths were lynched simply for fear of having this ability.
 This is even after the Pope proclaimed that telepaths are still children of God and should not be harmed, although one Italian mobster does let a card-cheating telepath live because of this in exchange for help in catching other cheaters.

-- In Andromeda the Nietzscheans consider humans worthless - and the Knights of Genetic Purity consider the Nietzscheans (and all others with genetic mods) an abomination.
+- In Andromeda, the Knights of Genetic Purity consider the Nietzscheans (and all others with genetic mods) an abomination.

 - The Watcher's Council is basically a group of Muggles who got together and decided that they and they alone were going to be in charge of the fight against evil, and they employ and monitor various agents (the most important of which being the Slayer) in their fight.
 The fact that most of them are incompetent dullards and piss-poor mages (which still qualifies as Muggledom, as most everyone in the Buffyverse is capable of magic) doesn't seem to occur to anyone until Buffy comes along.

-- Meanwhile, the Initiative is basically a government-run version without the shitty mages.
+- Meanwhile, the Initiative is basically a government-run version that trades the shitty mages for denial and a splash of ultra-tech.
 It manages to do slightly better than the Watcher's Council, which was destroyed by a single psychotic preacher using a bomb.